jeffsf/pyDE1/README.md

 Refactoring of this is pending the formal release of `BleakScanner.find_device_by_filter(filterfunc)` from [bleak PR #565](https://github.com/hbldh/bleak/pull/565)

-## Requirements

-Python 3.8 or later.

-Available through `pip`:
-* `bleak`
-* `aiologger`
-* `asyncio-mqtt`

-An MQTT broker compatible with MQTT 5 clients, such as `mosquitto 2.0` (see [below](#installing-mosquitto))

-The Raspberry Pi version of Debian *Buster* ships with Python 3.7, which does not support named `asyncio.Task()` The "walrus operator" is also used.

-Python 3.9 is expected to be part of Debian "next".
-Until that time, https://github.com/pyenv/pyenv can be used to install a version of your choice.
-On a RPi 3B, a complete build too under 15 minutes.

-Development work is being done on *Buster* with Python 3.9.5 on a RPI 3B at this time.

-The `bleak` library is supported on macOS, Linux, and Windows.
-Some development has also been done under macOS.

 ## What Seems To Be Working – High Level Functionality

 * Connect by address to DE1